CharlieQLe/gnome-extension-wallpaper-carousel/README.md

 ## What versions of GNOME does WALLPAPER CAROUSEL support?

-It should likely support GNOME 42, and would absolutely work with GNOME 43.
+At the time of writing, WALLPAPER CAROUSEL only supports GNOME 43 due to the usage of quick settings.

 ## How do I install?

-Tar packages are not available yet.
+Tar packages, nor a published extension are not available yet.

 The source can be used by cloning this repository and running the install script like so: